Azure/devops-governance/CONTRIBUTING.md

 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)

-You can file new issues by providing the above information at the corresponding repository's issues link: https://github.com/[organization-name]/[repository-name]/issues/new].
+You can file new issues by providing the above information at the corresponding repository's [new issues page](https://github.com/azure/devops-governance/issues/new).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines:

-* Search the repository (https://github.com/[organization-name]/[repository-name]/pulls) for an open or closed PR that relates to your submission.
+* Search the repository's [existing Pull Requests](https://github.com/azure/devops-governance/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

 * Make your changes in a new git fork: